ShaoX96/ChemPlasKin/README.md

    cmake ..
    make
    ```
-   It is recommended to clean the `build/` directory if are build errors, significant change of your project structure or CMake configuration.
+   It is recommended to clean the `build/` directory if there are build errors, significant changes of your project structure or CMake configuration.

 10. **Run an example**: